-Improving agricultural productivity has been the world's primary means of assuring that the needs of a growing population don't outstrip the ability of humanity to supply food.
+Improving agricultural productivity has been the world's primary means of assuring that the needs of a growing population don't outstrip the ability to supply food.
 Over the past 50 years, productivity growth in agriculture has allowed food to become more abundant and cheaper (see Growth in Global Agricultural Productivity: An Update, Amber Waves, November 2013, and New Evidence Points to Robust But Uneven Productivity Growth in Global Agriculture, Amber Waves, September 2012).
-A broad concept of agricultural productivity is total factor productivity (TFP).
+The most informative measure of agricultural productivity is total factor productivity (TFP).
 TFP takes into account all of the land, labor, capital, and material resources employed in farm production and compares them with the total amount of crop and livestock output.
 If total output is growing faster than total inputs, we call this an improvement in total factor productivity ("factor" = input).
 TFP differs from measures like crop yield per acre or agricultural value-added per worker because it takes into account a broader set of inputs used in production.
 TFP encompasses the average productivity of all of these inputs employed in the production of all crop and livestock commodities.

 Note: To facilitate international comparisons, certain simplifying assumptions must be made, and as such the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions or methods.
-In particular, our TFP estimates for the United States differ slightly from those reported in ERS' Agricultural Productivity in the U.S. data product.
-See Documentation and Methods for more detail.
+In particular, our TFP estimates for the United States differ from those reported in ERS' Agricultural Productivity in the U.S. data product.
+See the full Documentation and Methods for more detail.